philsturgeon/phil.tech/source/2019-09-07-update-openapi-json-schema.markdown

 More on this another time, but for now at least the two folks who had concerns are not blocking JSON Schema update for v3.1.
 They are focusing on a concept called "OpenAPI profiles" which may or may not happen, but either way will hopefully let the JSON Schema update progress.

 Now September is here the calls will start up again soon.
 We missed it Friday due to a lot of us being at API City 2019, but the next call should happen.
 I'm gonna avoid getting heat exhaustion so I don't have to try and give presentations while the room is spinning, and hopefully we can get [#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977) merged; having OpenAPI v3.1 commit to supporting modern JSON Schema as a light superset, instead of a customized/subset/superset of a very old draft. 🙌

+_**Update 2019-10-03:** JSON Schema Draft 2019/09 was launched, and [OpenAPI v3.1 looks likely](https://github.com/OAI/OpenAPI-Specification/issues/2025) to have [#1977](https://github.com/OAI/OpenAPI-Specification/pull/1977) included - which brings full JSON Schema Draft 2019/09 support.
+So when will OpenAPI v3.1 come out?
+Tough to say, but there is talk of maybe getting an RC1 out in a few weeks, and the more complex things like overlays may well be punted to a later RC, or v3.2.
+Things are looking incredibly positive._

 ## Further Reading